 As an exploration stage company, the Company's liquidity position decreases as mineral exploration and evaluation expenditures plus administrative expenses are incurred.
 To mitigate this liquidity risk, the Company budgets both exploration and administrative expenditures and closely monitors its liquidity position.
-The Company's cash position as at September 30, 2015 was \$666,545 (March 31, 2015 - \$464,415).
+The Company's cash position as at December 31, 2015 was \$491,610 (March 31, 2015 - \$464,415).

-In May 2015 the Company closed a non-brokered flow through private placement and issued 2,050,000 common shares to raise gross proceeds of \$512,500.
+In May 2015 the Company closed a non-brokered non-flow through private placement and issued 2,050,000 common shares to raise gross proceeds of \$512,500